KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started-Article.md

             // Insert your GPT-powered email client here :)
         } else {
             KeyboardView(
-                state: controller.state,
+                state: state,
-                services: controller.services,
+                services: services,
                 buttonContent: { $0.view },        // Use $0.view to use the standard view
-                buttonView: { $0.view },           // Each view provides additional parameters than $0.view
+                buttonView: { $0.view },           // The $0 has additional parameter data
-                collapsedView: { $0.view },
+                collapsedView: { params in params.view },   // This is the same as $0.view
                 emojiKeyboard: { $0.view },
-                toolbar: { _ in CustomToolbar() }  // This ignores the params and uses a custom view )
+                toolbar: { _ in CustomToolbar() }  // Ignores the params and returns a view )
         }
     }